 There is no NIST-traceable standard for ultrasonic anemometers.

 Yes.
-The effect of wind blowing normal to the sonic path on the speed of sound (sonic temperature) is corrected for in the CSAT3 electronics.
+The effect of wind blowing normal to the sonic path on the speed of sound (sonic temperature) is corrected for in the electronics of the sonic anemometer.
 The corrections to the speed of sound (sonic temperature) described in

-need not be applied to CSAT3 speed of sound (sonic temperature) data.
+need not be applied to the sonic anemometer speed of sound (sonic temperature) data.